cbrown350/mealie-google-docs-importer/README.md

 The folder ID can be found in the Google Drive URL when viewing the folder.

 The first time you run the program, it will open a browser window to authenticate with your Google account.
-You will have to allow for the 'unsafe' app since it has not been reviewed by Google.
+You will have to allow for the "unsafe" app since it has not been reviewed by Google.
 After authentication, it will save the credentials in `googleDriveToken.json` for future use.

 ## Output